“Raising the level of logic and understanding is an extremely worthwhile activity, and it benefits those who can grasp the essentials.”

 And Logic, more than anything else, helps eviscerate that ignorance in a way that nothing else can.

-That’s exactly why its been removed from the public school system, and exactly why all individuals need to employ it into their repertoire.
+That’s exactly why it’s been removed from the public school system, and exactly why all individuals need to relearn it so they can integrate into their repertoire once and for all.

 Sources & References: